 Every citizen should have the possibility to establish a "private retirement account" into which they can consolidate all pension contracts eligible for state subsidies.
 Independent comparison websites should be created to provide pre-contractual information on aspects such as risk diversification, guarantee models, costs, real returns, etc. These measures are intended to encourage the development of basic, simplified pension products, with limitations placed on fees for changing product providers during the accumulation phase.
+But until August 2024, despite several public statements, no legislative proposal was published by the Federal Ministry of Finance.4

-Additionally, in February 2021, the law for the new national digital pension tracking system (PTS)- Digitale Rentenübersicht-entered into force.
+Additionally, in February 2021, the law for the new national digital pension tracking system (PTS)-Digitale Rentenübersicht-entered into force.
 This innovation aligns with similar initiatives in other EU member states that aim to provide citizens with an overview of all entitlements in the three basic pension pillars.
-After an initial trial phase, the PTS officially launched in June 2023 with a reduced number of participating institutions and companies, with plans for further continuous expansion.3
+After an initial trial phase, the PTS officially launched in June 2023 with a reduced number of participating institutions and companies, with plans for further continuous expansion.5